Code-Institute-Submissions/ms1-justine/README.md

 ### Acknowledgements

--  I'd like to thank my mentor Aaron Sinnott for his guidence and clarity.
-I'd also like to thank the tutor team for their insights.
+-  I would like to thank my mentor Aaron Sinnott for his guidence and clarity.
+I would also like to thank the tutor team for their insights.